briancavalier/babel-creed-async/example/README.md

 # Example

 See `src.js` for a simple example of using ES7 `async` functions.
-Building it will generate `index.js` that uses [creed coroutines](https://github.com/briancavalier/creed).
+Building it will generate `out.js` that uses [creed coroutines](https://github.com/briancavalier/creed).

 ## Build it

-To build src.js, which uses ES7 `async`, into index.js, which uses creed coroutines:

 ```
 npm run build